Howuhh/jb_internship_task/README.md

 # Ramachandran Plots with python

 Simple module to plot Ramachandran plots with python.
-It can extract torsion angles from pdb/cif files, plot Ram plots, or fetch and save pdb files from PDB by ID.
+It can extract torsion angles from pdb/cif files, plot Ram plots, or fetch and save pdb files from Protein Data Bank by ID.
 The rest of the functionality is described in `torsion.py` docstrings.
 It's simple!

 - `torsion.py` - main module with all needed functions
 - `pdb_plots.ipynb` - example plots & description of Ramplot